alicesaidhi/jabby/README.md

 You can overwrite the function using `jabby.set_check_function`; By default, this checks if you are currently running in Roblox Studio, and allows usage of the debugger while in Studio.

 It's recommended to overwrite this to a function that allows the developer to use jabby while in-game.
 Note that this needs to be set on **every actor on both client and server**, otherwise it won't work.
 You should set this before spawning a jabby widget.

+### Spawning a widget

+Jabby exposes `get_client`, which should be called in a script without a actor, unless you know what you are doing.
+Running `get_client` on different actors should not be allowed.

+To spawn a widget, just run `client.spawn_widget(client.apps.home)`, which will create a new application where you can select the world / scheduler to debug.